 could often be found around the dining room, still wearing flashy

 suspenders that had become something of a trademark.

 The new owners were proud of their seafood offerings, which made up 60 percent of their sales.
 The barbecued spiced salmon, with its spicy Chinese mustard sauce, replaced the roast duckling as the most popular dish.
 But Balaban’s famous beef Wellington was still a draw.
 So was the classic chilled cucumber bisque, which was made by cook Selina Ford, starting in 1974.
-Selina perfected making very large quantities of a recipe that was designed to make only a gallon at most.
-But the recipe itself was not Selina's; it was Adalaide's.
+Selina perfected making very large quantities of the recipe.
+But the recipe itself was not Selina's.